VazkiiMods/Patchouli/docs/patchouli-basics/book-json.md

 * **pause_game** (boolean)

-Default true.
-When set true, opening any GUI from this book will pause the game in singleplayer.
+Default false.
+When set to true, opening any GUI from this book will pause the game in singleplayer.

 ### Extension Keys